 All medicine, prescribed and non-prescribed, must be kept in a locked container in the main office.
 All medication must be consumed in the front office/nurse's office.

 Prescription Medication

 All prescribed medicine must be labeled.
 The label must clearly state the name of the student, contents, dosage, dosage schedule and the name of the physician.
-The school must also have a signed (by the doctor) medication form on file.
+The school must also have a medication form signed by the prescribing doctor on file.